 You may want to join the Group, 900's division sailors.
 There will be information on there that relates to your situation.
 Here is a site I found that explains about 900 Divisions, The Requirements for the Navy RTC 900 Division.

 Watch RTC’s fB page beginning 2 weeks before your recruit’s PIR and you may catch a glimpse of your recruit, but know that not all of the PIR ceremonies are photographed, so don't be disappointed if you do not see your recruit.
 You will also want to watch RTC's live stream of PIR beginning 2 weeks before your recruit's PIR.
 RTC streams PIR live beginning at 8:45 am CST on the day of PIR at http://navylive.dodlive.mil/.
 Check for any streams of the practices for PIR as well (usually in the afternoon on the day before PIR).
 They will also have the videos saved on there for a short time if people were unable to watch live or if you want to stop it to check out a particular recruit or Sailor more closely.
 (Once PIR has passed, you may be able to see the video at https://www.dvidshub.net/tags/video/navy-boot-camp-graduation, but not all of them are included there.)

-The PIR ceremony is conducted, with help, from the graduating 900 Division/s and one/two Jr. Divisions in their 7th and 6th week of training.
+The PIR ceremony is conducted by the graduating 900 Division/s with help from one or two Junior 900 Divisions in their 7th and/or 6th week of training.
 Each incoming 900 division is assigned one of the responsibilities listed below, on a constantly rotating basis.